Dayn9/CommandPlugin/README.md

 }
 ```

-In order to call `SetX()` we will need:
+In order to call `SetX()` from a command we will need:
 1) a reference to the object it's being called on
 2) the float value we want to use

-These will be assigned in the costructor (or exposed on spawn in blueprint)
+These will be assigned in the costructor of our command (exposed on spawn in blueprint)

 ```
 class ExampleCommand : pubic ICommand